 Operating a truck under the influence of alcohol, prescription or non-prescription drugs can lead to catastrophic consequences on the road.

-The United States Department of Transportation’s Federal Motor Carrier Safety Administration contains several regulations regarding the training and testing of commercial truck drivers.
-These regulations are not always adhered to.
+The United States Department of Transportation’s Federal Motor Carrier Safety Administration includes several regulations regarding the training and testing of commercial truck drivers.
+However, these regulations are not always adhered to.